OraPO: Oracle-educated Reinforcement Learning for Data-efficient and Factual Radiology Report Generation: Introduction

-In summary, our contributions are \textbf{threefold}: \begin{enumerate} \item We present \textbf{OraPO}, an Oracle (DPO) educated GRPO that turns failed explorations into direct preference supervision and uses an adaptive mixing schedule to emphasize DPO when GRPO's signal vanishes, significantly improving data- and compute-efficiency.
-To the best of our knowledge, this is the \textbf{first} work that integrates direct preference learning with GRPO-based RL for efficient training. \item We design a \textbf{FactS Reward} for RL, performing fact-level entailment against ground-truth labels, yielding dense, interpretable feedback that aligns reports with diagnostic facts while avoiding long reasoning traces. \item OraPO sets the new SOTA performance for RRG, surpassing the previous best model in terms of clinical effectiveness F1 score.
-This is achieved while being exceptionally data-efficient, with \textbf{2--3 orders of magnitude less training data}.
-OraPO is trained on only \textbf{1K} samples.
-In contrast, the current best model MambaXray-L is trained on \textbf{1.27M} samples and all the other models are trained on at least 223K samples.
-At the same time, OraPO is also compute-efficient: it is based on QWen2.5-VL-\textbf{3B}, a moderately-sized VLM on modest hardware (\textbf{4x A10 GPUs}). \end{enumerate}
+In summary, our contributions are \textbf{threefold}: \begin{enumerate} \item We present \textbf{OraPO}, an Oracle (DPO) educated GRPO that turns failed explorations into direct preference supervision significantly improving data- and compute-efficiency.
+To the best of our knowledge, this is the \textbf{first} work to integrate direct preference learning with GRPO-based RL for efficient training. \item We design a \textbf{FactS Reward} for RL, performing fact-level entailment against ground-truth labels, yielding dense, interpretable feedback that aligns reports with diagnostic facts while avoiding long reasoning traces. \item We show that OraPO achieves new SOTA performance for RRG, surpassing the previous best model (MambaXray-L) in clinical effectiveness F1 and recall while using \textbf{2--3 orders of magnitude less training data}.